 - To determine the best approach for you, we need to measure your levels of cortisol and adrenaline and, as discussed in the previous article, ideally DHEA and neurotransmitters as well.

 If cortisol levels are elevated at any time of day, we need to start by lowering those levels.
 That could involve nutrients and herbs* that have been shown to decrease cortisol levels—such as magnolia, banana leaf and phosphatidylserine.
 It would also involve looking at your daily schedule and identifying ways to lower your exposure to stress.
 Cortisol is also triggered by leaky gut and carbohydrate metabolism issues, so we would need to consider them as well.

-If adrenaline (either norepinephrine or epinephrine) is elevated, then we need to help decrease those levels, again with nutrients and herbs (high dose rhodiola for example) and by introducing stress reduction into your day.
+If adrenaline (either norepinephrine or epinephrine) is elevated, then we need to help decrease those levels, again with nutrients and herbs (magnesium and high dose rhodiola, for example) and by introducing stress reduction into your day.

 On the other hand, if your cortisol is low at any point in the day, we would look to nutrients and herbs that help the adrenal function to recover.
 First, however, we would need to make sure your body is ready for increased cortisol levels.
 We may need to calm your nervous system and resolve mitochondrial dysfunction (I won’t go into what this is here but will address it in a future article) before we can begin raising cortisol to optimal levels.

 Are you getting the sense that this is a careful and intricate process?
 Don’t get me wrong, it is possible to resolve adrenal distress, and in fact, I consider it imperative to your wellness that you do.
 Still, it is not a path that I recommend venturing down on your own.
 For the best chances of success, I recommend you:

 - Work with a practitioner who can help you.

 - Have your levels tested so you know the appropriate nutrients and herbs for your case.